hyperledger-cacti/cacti/core/identity-management/iin-agent/src/README.md

  -->
 # IIN Agent Server and Extensions

-The core IIN agent module is built as a gRPC server exposing the following services:
+The IIN agent module is built as a gRPC server exposing the following services:
 - `syncExternalState`
 - `requestIdentityConfiguration`
 - `sendIdentityConfiguration`